bitprim/bitprim-client/README.md

 $ sudo ldconfig
 ```

-libbitcoin-client is now installed in `/usr/local/`.
+bitprim-client is now installed in `/usr/local/`.